keymanapp/keyboards/release/m/malar_malayalam_inscript/README.md

 Description
 -----------

 **Malar Malayalam Inscript** Keyboard is a customized version of the Malayalam Inscript keyboard.
 This keyboard supports all Malayalam characters encoded up to the Unicode Standard-Version 12.1.
 Malayalam Unicode fonts under the SIL Open Font License are available at [https://smc.org.in/fonts/](https://smc.org.in/fonts/).
-This keyboard has a facility to input English characters / Special characters without switching from keyboard.

 Supported Platforms
 -------------------